About Overview and Scrutiny

 - it is also a 'think tank' looking at ways of improving the well-being of the people of Doncaster and the services they receive

 - its role is to consider the broad issues affecting local people, not individual complaints

-- How Overview and Scrutiny is undertaken?
+How does the Overview and Scrutiny Function Operate?

 Overview & Scrutiny has a Management Committee and 4 Overview and Scrutiny Standing Panels made up of elected Councillors plus others who can be co-opted from outside organisations and groups.
 The Panels are thematic considering issues that affect Children & Young People, Health & Adults Social Care, Regeneration & Housing and Communities & Environment.
 The Overview & Scrutiny Management Committee has a wider brief co-ordinating and overseeing the work of the panels, holding decision makers to account.